storlak/PythonMiniProjects/003 - Dictionary/README.md

 - Type any word in english in search boxes.
 - Don't add "s", plural in the end of the word.
 Search returns null.
+- If you're searching a verb don't use "to". write "help" instead of "to help"
+- Use meaning, synonym, antonym to search the meaning, synonym and antonym of a word.
 - Use clear button to clear the search and explanation area.

 🌟 Contact Me for any suggestions!